-You feel like you want to talk to them about this mental illness that won’t go away but you might think that if you tried talking to someone about it, you might feel like a disturbance or annoyance to them.
+You feel like you want to talk to them about this mental illness that won’t go away but you might think that if you tried talking to someone about it, you feel like a disturbance or annoyance.

 The hobbies that you were so interested it back then, don’t have that exciting or interesting vibe anymore.
 The only interest you have is sleeping forever until time goes past.
 It’s something to avoid your problems.

 Sleeping, crying, staring at the ceiling.
 Crying every night.

 Do you suffer from depression?
 And how does it make you feel?